arunsrin/arunsrin.mkdocs/home/snippets/programming/java.md

 - `mvn package` - compile, test, bundle.

+## Interfaces

+- All fields (i.e. class variables) default to `static final`.
+All methods default to `public`.

+## Field types

+- `static` - One instance per class, not per  object.

+- `final` - Initialized exactly once, either where declared or
+- somewhere in the constructor.
+Immutable after that.

+- `transient` - Do not serialize/deserialize this field.

+- `volatile` - Treat as a field that may be accessed by multiple threads.
+If not volatile, the value may be stored in a processor cache or registry for faster access.

 ## Things to find out later

 - See how to create a call graph in eclipse.